Phlox is among the very beautiful flowers that decorate our gardens over the summer.

 Smart tip about phlox

-To trigger regrowth of perennial phlox in the following spring, cover the plant with manure over the winter, it will protect the plant over winter and speed the sprouting.
+To trigger regrowth of perennial phlox in the following spring, cover the plant with manure before winter, it will protect the plant over winter and speed the sprouting.